Skk-tj/blog/some_thoughts_on_pytho.md

 published-on: February 15, 2021
 ---

-# Some Python Data Structures and Algorithms
+# Some Thoughts on Python Data Structures and Algorithms

 There are some other Python data structures in the `collections` module.
 I read about them in the book called "Python Cookbook", a great book indeed.
 These data structures are a bit more different than the lists, dictionaries, and sets we usually deal with.
 Although lists, dictionaries, and sets are powerful enough for our usual needs, I think it's still useful to know some other ones in case we need a more specialized data structure.